roboticsmick/Calibration_DepthAI_V3/README.md

     <img width="919" height="686" alt="Screenshot from 2025-11-13 10-13-28" src="https://github.com/user-attachments/assets/6ce71041-a088-413c-a28b-e45aa21828fb" />

-6. Update the camera json for your camera layout.
-There are two example camera json files:
+4. Update the camera json for your camera layout.
+There are two example camera json files for different camerra setups:

-    1. 2 x OV9782 mono global shutter cameras with a M12 75° HFOV lens, and 1 x IMX577 with a M12 lens with a 113° FOV and a 2.7mm focal length:
+    1. 2 x OV9782 mono global shutter cameras with a M12 75° HFOV lens, and 1 x IMX577 with a M12 lens with a 113° FOV and a 2.7mm focal length.
+The Stereo cameras are positioned 7.01cm above the the RGB camera.
+The RGB camera is

     ```json
     {